climoux/Searchy/README.md

 ## API Endpoints

-The backend API is located in the `/src/app/api` folder.
+The backend API is supported by my own at `searchy.wevaw.com` (there's no source code yet).
 Here are some key endpoints:

 - `GET /api/search?q=something` - Fetches search results based on the query.
-- `GET /api/stats` - Returns statistics about the crawler and indexed pages.

 ## Contribution